-projector, hemispherical lens, aluminum frame, pvc screen, air motor, pressure sensor, 25 minute composition, 4D sound, custom software
+projector, hemispherical lens, speakers, aluminum frame, pvc screen, air motor, pressure sensor, infrared sensors, custom software

 Creative Industries Fund NL

 2 meters diameter